Celtic make £11.5m loss for last season

 Current boss Ange Postecoglou was appointed in June and chief executive Dominic McKay began in July, before stepping down this month for personal reasons.

-Celtic made £9.4m from the sales of Jeremie Frimpong, Jack Hendry, and Patryk Klimala, which was down from £24.2m last year following Kieran Tierney's move to Arsenal.
+Celtic made £9.4m from the sales of Jeremie Frimpong, Jack Hendry, and Patryk Klimala, a total that was down from £24.2m last year following Kieran Tierney's move to Arsenal.

 The sales of Kristoffer Ajer to Brentford and Odsonne Edouard to Crystal Palace will be included in next year's accounts, with Bankier adding they "demonstrate our core strength of being able to transform young talented players into seasoned professional footballers".